Which Institutions Own Shares In Ceragon Networks Ltd. (CRNT)?

 The top institutional shareholder in the company is Renaissance Technologies, LLC with over 3.32 million shares valued at $9.24 million.
 The investor’s holdings represent 4.12% of the CRNT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Royce & Associates LP with 1.14 million shares valued at $3.18 million to account for 1.42% of the shares outstanding.
 The other top investors are ARK Investment Management, LLC which holds 0.65 million shares representing 0.81% and valued at over $1.82 million, while Dimensional Fund Advisors LP holds 0.62% of the shares totaling 0.5 million with a market value of $1.39 million.

-Ceragon Networks Ltd. (NASDAQ: CRNT) is 81.65% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $6.90 in the current 52-week trading range.
+Ceragon Networks Ltd. (NASDAQ: CRNT) is 63.67% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $6.90 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CRNT stock was last observed hovering at around $5.03 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $6.50 for the next 12 months.
-It is also 22.31% off the consensus price target high of $6.50 offered by 2 analysts, but current levels are 22.31% higher than the price target low of $6.50 for the same period.
+The CRNT stock was last observed hovering at around $4.78 in the last trading session, with the day’s loss setting it -0.23% off its average median price target of $6.50 for the next 12 months.
+It is also 30.0% off the consensus price target high of $6.50 offered by 2 analysts, but current levels are 30.0% higher than the price target low of $6.50 for the same period.

 Ceragon Networks Ltd. (CRNT) Analyst Forecasts